 - Borrowers can find their federal loan servicer by logging into your dashboard at StudentAid.gov.
 If you have never borrowed or have just recently borrowed your first federal loan, your loan servicer may not have been assigned yet.
 Your loan servicer will be in contact with you once assigned.

 - Student and parent borrowers may be assigned to different loan servicers.

 Federal Student Loan Servicers

 The U.S. Department of Education uses several different companies, called loan servicers, to manage federal student loans.
-Current loan servicers and website and contact information can be found here.
+Current loan servicers and website and contact information

 Through a loan servicer, a borrower can: